Aitia-IIOT/ah5-docs-java-spring/docs/general/general_config_props.md

 :fontawesome-solid-wrench: **disable.hostname.verifier**

-If `true`, HTTP client does not check whether the hostname is match one of the server’s SAN (Subject Alternative Name) in its certificate.
+If `true`, HTTP client does not check whether the hostname is match one of the server's SAN (Subject Alternative Name) in its certificate.
 This should not be used in a production environment.

 :fontawesome-solid-wrench: **mqtt.api.enabled**